dnmfarrell/berrybrew/README.md

 ## Update Perls Available

-Use `berrybrew fetch` to retrieve the most recent availability list from Strawberry Perl.
+Use the `Fetch` button in the UI, or, at the command line, use `berrybrew fetch` to retrieve the most recent availability list from Strawberry Perl.
 If any new or changed versions are found, we'll update the local `perls.json` file with them.

 ## Configure Root Directory